Emma Smith Dillingham: Adult life

 Following her graduation from Punahou School, Dillingham was employed there as an instructor.
 She taught for a year and then joined her parents on a trip to the United States, where she studied music.
 When she returned to Hawaii, she worked as a music instructor at Punahou and as a teacher at the Royal School.

 On April 26, 1869, she married Benjamin Franklin Dillingham.
 They had multiple children, including Mary Dillingham Frear and Walter F. Dillingham.

 In 1891, she wrote a book of poetry on Diamond Head.

 Dillingham was an active leader in women's and civic affairs in Honolulu, organizing the Oʻahu branch of the Young Women's Christian Association in her home in 1900 and lending her support to the Salvation Army.

-On November 18, 1903, she co-founded the Daughters of Hawaiʻi along with Sarah Colin Waters, Lucinda Severance, Ellen Armstrong Weaver, Annie A. Dickey, Cornelia H. Jones, and Anna M. Paris, to preserve Hawaiian history and culture.
+On November 18, 1903, she co-founded the Daughters of Hawaiʻi along with Sarah Coan Waters, Lucinda Severance, Ellen Armstrong Weaver, Anne Alexander Dickey, Cornelia Hall Jones, and Anna M. Paris, to preserve Hawaiian history and culture.
 She served as the organization's first regent.